-- For example, your reserve could be set at 10% and held for a 90-day rolling period – meaning 10% of the money you receive on day 1 is held and then released on day 91, 10% of the money you receive on day 2 is held until day 92, etc. Rolling reserves are the most common type of reserve.
+- For example, your reserve could be set at 10% and held for a 90-day rolling period – meaning 10% of the money you receive on day 1 is held and then released on day 91, 10% of the money you receive on day 2 is held until day 92, etc.

-Reserves are used to prevent transaction losses that may occur from payment reversals like chargebacks and disputes filed by your buyers.
+Reserves are used to prevent transaction losses that may occur from payment reversals like chargebacks and claims filed by your buyers.
 Ordinarily, if you have a reserve on your account and receive a chargeback or dispute, we will deduct that amount from your available balance and not from any reserve balance.
 However, if a seller goes out of business or stops processing payments through PayPal, we will use any reserve to satisfy future payment reversals.

 Reasons for placing reserves

-- Your business and/or personal credit history.
+- Your business and/or personal credit history

 How to prevent reserves from being placed on an account

 However, you can reduce the likelihood of having a reserve and improve your customer service in the process by following Seller Best Practices – and that’s a win-win for everyone.

 Seller Best Practices

-- Ship promptly and give your customers valid tracking information through PayPal, so they can keep tabs on their purchases and know when to expect delivery.
+- Ship promptly and give your customers valid tracking information through PayPal, so they can keep tabs on their purchases and know when to expect delivery

-- Communicate early and often with your buyers and let them know about any changes, delays, or other important information.
+- Communicate early and often with your buyers and let them know about any changes, delays, or other important information

-- Avoid long refund times, which can lead to complaints from unsatisfied customers.
+- Avoid long refund times, which can lead to complaints from unsatisfied customers